oracle/terraform-provider-oci/docs/core/volume_groups.md

 Gets a list of volume_groups.

 ### List Operation
-Lists the volume groups in the specified compartment and Availability Domain.
+Lists the volume groups in the specified compartment and availability domain.
+For more information, see [Volume Groups](https://docs.us-phoenix-1.oraclecloud.com/Content/Block/Concepts/volumegroups.htm).

 The following arguments are supported: